 President Gary W. Elko started his professional career at Bell Labs after completing his Ph.D. at the Pennsylvania State University in Acoustics.
 Dr. Elko was a Research Supervisor of the Electroacoustics and Signal Processing Group in the Acoustics Research Department at Bell Labs.
-He was also a Research Scientist, Distinguished and Consulting Member of the Technical Staff at Lucent, and Agere Systems and Avaya Labs.
-Dr. Elko is a fellow of both the Acoustical Society of America and the IEEE and received the Acoustical Society of America's Silver Medal in Engineering Acoustics in 2012.
-He has more than 50 publications in refereed professional journals and more than 30 patents in the area of acoustic signal processing and transducers.
+He was also a Research Scientist, and Distinguished Member of the Technical Staff at Lucent, and Agere Systems and Avaya Labs.
+Dr. Elko is a fellow of both the Acoustical Society of America and the IEEE.
+He received the Acoustical Society of America's Silver Medal in Engineering Acoustics in 2012 and the IEEE Signal Processing Society Industrial Innovation Award in 2015.
+He has more than 60 publications and over 30 patents in the area of acoustic transducers and acoustic signal processing.

 Chief Technical Officer Jens M. Meyer started his professional career with a vocational training at German Telecom and later received his M.S.
 (Dipl.-Ing.) in Electrical Engineering from the Darmstadt University of Technology, Germany.
 In 1997/98 Dr. Meyer was a member of the Acoustics Group at Bell Labs, Lucent Technologies.
 He returned to Darmstadt University to receive his Ph.D.
 (Dr.-Ing.) in Acoustics before joining Agere Systems.
 Dr. Meyer's professional interests focus on acoustic signal processing and real time audio implementations.
 He has authored several conference and journal papers, book chapters, and holds several patents.